 Flu season is almost here.
 And each year, I avoid getting a flu shot.
 The “rational” me knows that it can help but there’s one huge hurdle I can’t seem to get over.

 I’m afraid of shots.
 Terrified that’s it’s going to hurt – a lot.
 And this fear stops me from doing something that deep down, I know I really should.

-In fact, my credit score recovered very quickly and the second month after opening, I was plesantly surprised that not only did my score rebound, but actually did revcover higher than it was prior to opening my card.
-Now, all I need to do is make sure that I pay my bill on time each and every month.
-That part is easy.
-I’m the poster child for dependability.
+In fact, my credit score recovered very quickly and the second month after opening, I was pleasantly surprised that not only did my score rebound, but actually recovered at a higher score than it was prior to opening my card.
+Now all I need to do is make sure that I pay my bill on time each and every month.
+But that part is easy, I’m the poster child for dependability.

 I admit, a part of me was a bit anxious that having another credit card would make budgeting more difficult.
 What if I couldn't keep track of what I’m spending on each card?
 But since I explored different card offers before making my choice, I decided to use my new card for most purchases.
 The interest rate is better than my current card and the rewards program is awesome.
 Sure, I’ll keep my original card handy (after all, closing credit lines can ding my score) but only as a back-up to the new one.

 So, I got both my new credit card and that annual flu shot.
 Both stung a bit but now I know that’s only temporary.
 In the long run, I’ll be glad I did both.

 If it's time for you to make the jump and open a new card, you should check out the Visa Classic or Visa Signature cards from USALLIANCE.